 Basically, it is a 60-second test where the student reads a list of words or passages as fast as they can, whether they get the words right or wrong.
 If the child does not know a word, they are instructed to guess or skip the word.
 Surprising right?
 Why would we ask our children to read as fast as they can if they aren’t even getting the words right that they read?
-This is the question I ask myself each time a new student walks through my door that is struggling in school because they skip words, leave out letters or add letters to a word.
+This is one reason so many kids struggle in school because they skip words, leave out letters or add letters to a word.
 How can we expect our students to properly decode, track words on a page and comprehend what they have read when they read so fast all that is left is guessing.

-With my experience as one of the tutors at our learning center, and as a parent who has volunteered in our local schools, it seems our students’ reading ability is getting worse.
-This could be one of the reasons why many children and some of our students are misdiagnosed with Dyslexia.
-What’s even more sad is when I see sixth-graders walk into our tutoring center who can barely read and will soon be teenagers in middle school.
+This could be one of the reasons why many children and some students are misdiagnosed with Dyslexia.
+What’s even more sad is when sixth-graders who can barely read will soon be in middle school.
 Can you imagine sending your child to middle school not being able to read?
 Believe me there are a lot more students out there than you may realize.

 How it’s affecting our teachers